cs7810-group3/group3Project/use-case.md

   * What are their goals?<br>
   * Why is making a Knowledge Graph interesting -- or important -- for the use-case?<br>
 * Additional expectations: should be approximately 400-500 words -- or roughly one typed page.<br>
+* Trying to help any airplane enthousiast finding more information regarding this subject in the matter of parts, dates, manufacturers etc. Essentially making the person an “expert”.

 # Competency Questions